Josh Naylor Player Props: Guardians vs. White Sox

 Josh Naylor At The Plate

-- Naylor leads Cleveland with 106 hits, batting .307 this season with 39 extra-base hits.
+- Naylor leads Cleveland in total hits (109) this season while batting .312 with 40 extra-base hits.

-- Among the qualifying hitters, he ranks seventh in batting average, while his on-base percentage ranks 39th and he is 16th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks seventh, his on-base percentage ranks 36th, and he is 15th in the league in slugging.

-- He has scored in 32 games this year (34.8%), including multiple runs in eight games.
+- He has scored in 32 games this season (34.4%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.